olin/studentgovernment/student_government_bylaws.md

 #### Section 2.
 Virtual Funds.

-Allocation Order 0 will establish and allocate money for the following virtual
+Allocation Order 0 establishes and allocates money for the following virtual
 funds:

-1. the Student Initiatives Fund, which will be managed and allocated by the Council of Olin Representatives,
+1. the Student Initiatives Fund, which is managed and allocated by the Council of Olin Representatives,
-2. the Discretionary Fund, which will be managed and allocated by the President and Vice President for Finance of the Council of Olin Representatives,
+2. the Discretionary Fund, which is managed and allocated by the President and Vice President for Finance of the Council of Olin Representatives,
-3. the Class Funds, consisting of an individual fund for each graduating class, which will be managed and allocated by the relevant Class Representative and the Vice President for Finance,
+3. the Class Funds, consisting of an individual fund for each graduating class, which is managed and allocated by the relevant Class Representative and the Vice President for Finance,
-4. the Honor Board Fund, which will be managed and allocated by the Honor Board,
+4. the Honor Board Fund, which is managed and allocated by the Honor Board,
-5. the Student Events Fund, which will be managed and allocated by the Student Activities Committee,
+5. the Student Events Fund, which is managed and allocated by the Student Activities Committee,
-6. the Clubs and Organizations Fund, which will be managed and allocated by the Committee for Clubs and Organizations,
+6. the Clubs and Organizations Fund, which is managed and allocated by the Committee for Clubs and Organizations,
-7. the Service Fund, which will be managed and allocated by the Committee for Supporting, Encouraging, and Recognizing Volunteerism,
+7. the Service Fund, which is managed and allocated by the Committee for Supporting, Encouraging, and Recognizing Volunteerism,
-8. the Sports Fund, which will be managed and allocated by the College’s Office of Student Affairs and Resources, and
+8. the Sports Fund, which is managed and allocated by the College’s Office of Student Affairs and Resources, and
-9. the Recreational Health Organization Fund, which will be managed and allocated by the College’s Office of Student Affairs and Resources.
+9. the Recreational Health Organization Fund, which is managed and allocated by the College’s Office of Student Affairs and Resources.

 Some money from the Student Activities Fund may remain unallocated for later allocation as necessary.